apc-io/apc-firefox-os/building-guide.md

 Building prerequisites can be found at:
 * https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Firefox_OS_build_prerequisites

-We are using Ubuntu 10.04 x64 for the build PC.
-Ubuntu 12.04 x64 is however proved to be working.

 Building process follows official building guidelines for Firefox OS, which can be found here:
 * https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Preparing_for_your_first_B2G_build